If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Poor foot circulation can lead to discomfort and potentially serious health issues.
 To improve foot circulation, start by incorporating regular physical activity into your routine, such as walking or swimming, to stimulate blood flow.
 Elevating your feet when sitting or lying down can also help to reduce swelling and promote circulation.
 Avoid crossing your legs for long periods, as this can restrict blood flow.
 Massage therapy can be beneficial for increasing circulation and reducing muscle tension.
 Wearing compression socks or stockings can improve circulation by helping veins and muscles move blood more effectively.
 Staying hydrated and maintaining a balanced diet can help to support overall vascular health.
 Lastly, quitting smoking and managing conditions like diabetes and high blood pressure can further improve blood flow to the feet.
 If you have poor foot circulation, it is suggested that you contact a podiatrist who can help you manage this condition by guiding you toward additional effective relief strategies.

 While poor circulation itself isn’t a condition; it is a symptom of another underlying health condition you may have.
-If you have any concerns with poor circulation in your feet contact Dr. Randy Garr of Utah.
+If you have any concerns with poor circulation in your feet contact Dr. Randy Garr of Bigfoot Podiatry.
 Our doctor will treat your foot and ankle needs.

 Poor Circulation in the Feet